crpietschmann/portfolio/_imports/_posts/2008-03-05-mix08-keynote-notes.markdown

 <div>Silverlight 2</div>
 </li>
 </ul>

-<p>Advertising on the web is expected to grow from $40 billion to $80 billion over the next few years.</p>
+Advertising on the web is expected to grow from $40 billion to $80 billion over the next few years.

-<p>Social networking is growing and will become an integral part of the web just as familiar as Files and Folders are on the desktop.</p>
+Social networking is growing and will become an integral part of the web just as familiar as Files and Folders are on the desktop.

-<p>Web will be used as a hub in using and managing all kinds of devices (Zune, SmartPhones, PCs).</p>
+Web will be used as a hub in using and managing all kinds of devices (Zune, SmartPhones, PCs).

-<p>Power of&nbsp;choice will be given to Business/Enterprises that will utilize virtualization to allow a better level of symetry between software and services in the "cloud".</p>
+Power of choice will be given to Business/Enterprises that will utilize virtualization to allow a better level of symetry between software and services in the "cloud".

-<p>We need to realize a fabric of services (loosely coupled) that range from applications in the cloud to standard desktop or server applications that can easily communicate.
-RSS and REST are being used in this new fabric that is forming.</p>
+We need to realize a fabric of services (loosely coupled) that range from applications in the cloud to standard desktop or server applications that can easily communicate.
+RSS and REST are being used in this new fabric that is forming.

-<p>Seamless, Rich Applications are being expected to be cross platform.
-XAML, Silverlight and WPF are going to allow this.</p>
+Seamless, Rich Applications are being expected to be cross platform.
+XAML, Silverlight and WPF are going to allow this.

-<p>Over the next 5 years, the way we write, maintain and debug code are going to move more into the "cloud".</p>
+Over the next 5 years, the way we write, maintain and debug code are going to move more into the "cloud".

-<p>5 major groups of product offerings:</p>
+5 major groups of product offerings:
 <ul>
 <li>
 <div>Connected Devices - Connected using the cloud to allow centralized personalization and control.
 Unified data management using the synchronization of files and data.
 Web based deployment of Device applications.</div>